 This year the WSPOS Paediatric Subspecialty day offered insights into a variety of paediatric ocular issues which can affect the anterior segment, posterior segment and ocular motility.
 The Subspecialty Day comprised several symposia, some of which were conducted by experts in the field, and some of which were selected free papers moderated and presented by experienced ophthalmologists.

-The day kicked off with a session on rare diseases that can affect the eye and there was an emphasis not only on aniridia but also on ocular surface issues which increasingly are being recognised to affect children.
+The day kicked off with a session on Management of Rare Diseases that can affect the eye and there was an emphasis not only on aniridia, but also on ocular surface issues which increasingly are being recognised to affect children.

-Topics in this session included: How to manage cataract in uveitis in children, Complex ocular dermoids management, Update in Coats’ disease, The role of ocular surface disease on congenital aniridia and Paediatric crosslinking.
+Topics in this session included: Anaridia, a rare eye disease, How to manage cataract in uveitis in children, Complex ocular dermoids management, Update in Coats’ disease, The role of ocular surface disease on congenital aniridia and Paediatric crosslinking.